 When you purchase an Ultra High Relief Gold Eagle from JM Bullion, you have many options for payment methods.
-We currently accepted credit/debit card transactions, paper checks, bank wires, and PayPal account transfers.
+We currently accept credit/debit card transactions, paper checks, bank wires, Bitcoin, ACH, and PayPal account transfers.
 PayPal and bank wire transactions process almost immediately, while credit/debit cards take an average of one business day, and paper checks require 4 to 6 business days to process.

 JM Bullion proudly offers free standard shipping and insurance on all purchases over $99, and ships via the US Postal Service or UPS.
 If you’d like to upgrade to expedited shipping, you may do so while checking out for an extra fee.
 If your shipment is lost or damaged while in transit, you are eligible to receive replacement products or a full refund of your purchase price.
 A tracking number will be provided to you via email within 24 hours of your shipment departing our warehouse.

 Please feel free to contact JM Bullion with any questions you might have about this or any other product we offer.
 You can reach a JM Bullion associate on the phone at 800-276-6508, online using our live web chat, and via email.